Charge cards vs. credit cards: What’s the difference?

-Many people use credit cards these days, but charge cards are still an option.
-The difference between how charge cards and credit cards work is a big one—especially when it comes to monthly payments.
+Many people use credit cards these days, but charge cards are also an option.
+There are differences between how charge cards and credit cards work—especially when it comes to monthly payments.

 Think of an alarm clock.
 With a charge card, you have no choice but to wake up—and pay up—completely.
 But a credit card comes with a “snooze button.”
 If there’s a reason you can’t pay in full, you can make at least the minimum payment and pay your balance over time.
 Read on for more information.

 You can make purchases with either card in almost exactly the same way.
 And the cards often look the same.
-However, there are some key differences between credit cards and charge cards.
-Knowing them can help you decide which is right for you.
+But they have some key differences.
+Here’s a quick look at a few ways:

 Charge cards may offer rewards.
 Depending on the card, they could come in the form of cash back, rewards points or travel miles.

 There are several things to consider when applying for or using a charge card.
-First, it’s important to be aware of any potential fees.
+You might want to be aware of any potential fees.
 You may also want to consider whether you’ll be able to pay off the balance in full each month and how it could affect your credit.

-Unlike a credit card, which allows you to carry a balance month to month, charge cards usually must be paid in full every month.
-But like a credit card, you may be charged a late fee if you carry a balance on a charge card.
+Charge cards usually must be paid in full every month.
+So you may be charged a late fee or other penalties if you carry a balance.
 And too many late fees could result in the account being suspended or closed.
-There could also be negative effects on your credit scores.
+It could also negatively affect your credit scores.

 Many charge cards come with an annual fee.
-While certain charge cards might waive the fee in the first year, it may be good to keep in mind this additional cost when considering a charge card.
-Remember, some credit cards may also have annual fees.
+Some charge cards might waive the fee in the first year, but it’s still a good idea to keep this additional cost in mind when considering a charge card.
+Remember, some credit cards also have annual fees.

-Like with a credit card, to qualify for a charge card, your credit history is important.
-Charge cards often require at least a good credit score, and your credit scores may be affected if you apply for a charge card.
-So if you’re new to credit or rebuilding credit, you may want to consider other options like a secured credit card.
+As with a credit card, credit history plays an important role in whether you qualify for a charge card.
+You often need at least a good credit score.
+So if you’re new to credit or rebuilding credit, you may want to consider other options, such as a secured credit card.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.